BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/06_2_Resending_a_Transaction_with_RBF.md

 |   }
 | }
 ```

-As you can see, the single input for the transaction has an `sequence` value of `4294967293`.
-RBF is allowed (and relative timelocks are not).
+As you can see, the single input for the transaction has a `sequence`
+value of `4294967293`.
+RBF is allowed (and relative timelocks are
+not).

 You might also notice a related value, `bip125-replaceable`, which is a `bitcoin-cli` shorthand that tells you whether a transaction can be replaced by RBF.
 To be eligible, the transaction must have a `sequence` variable in the appropriate range, and it must not be confirmed.
 (This `bip125-replaceable` is set to `no` because the transaction has a confirmation.
 No more replacement at that point!)